ne0lith/Backup-XenForo-Watched-Threads/README.md

 # Backup-XenForo-Watched-Threads
 Userscript that exports all of your watched threads.

-Export your watched threads by clicking the "Export Watched Threads" below.
+Export your watched threads by clicking the "Export Watched Threads" above "Manage watched threads".

-Give it some time to work, or you can monitor the process by looking at your console!

-edit the config at the top
+edit the config at the top if needed

 ```
 const export_file_name = 'exported_threads.txt' // this is the name of the file that will be downloaded